shriyani18/YANA_Talk/readme.md

 # 🎙️ Your Alexa-like AI Named Assistant in Python – YANA

 A smart and interactive voice assistant built using Python.
 This assistant listens to your commands and performs actions like playing music, telling the time, searching Wikipedia, and even cracking jokes!
-It’s designed to be lightweight and friendly — like your own desktop Alexa! 🧠✨
+It’s designed to be lightweight and friendly — like your own desktop Alexa or Siri! 🧠✨

 ---